-It's a given that the vintage tins I collect have a story to tell; a history told in the subtle scratches and rusty, crusty patina.
+It's a given that the vintage tins I collect have a story to tell; a history told in the subtle scratches and rusty, crusty finish.
 I search flea markets, Ebay & thrift stores to score some of these vintage beauties, but I'll never really know the stories within.
 Sometimes though, the story about how these vintage tins find me, is even more incredible.

 Many of the tins in my collection are given to me at markets & events where I am vending.
 I am so incredibly lucky to have customers and followers who have become friends, and many of these folks search out and collect tins on my behalf.
 They sometimes bring bags of tins, or perhaps just a single spectacular one.
 I'm touched by the thoughfulness of all of these gifts.
 It's incredible how thoughtful people can be.